Minkowski spacetime: "Space and Time" lecture

+Despite his starting point in experimental physics, the remainder of Minkowski's lecture emphasized mathematics.
+He emphasized the advantages of four-vector representation of coordinates and velocities.

+He introduced the Minkowski diagram and used it to define concepts and demonstrate properties of Lorentz transformations (e.g., proper time and length contraction) as well as to provide geometrical interpretation to the generalization of Newtonian mechanics to relativistic mechanics.
+The effect was to position the mathematics as revealing important concepts of physical reality, rather than simply a convenient tool.

+Impact

+In Minkowski's own point of view, Einstein's 1905 paper established a new understanding of time as a local phenomenon, a consequence of the relativity of simultaneity.
+Minkowski saw his contribution as altering the fundamental idea of space.
+The Minkowski concept of spacetime, developed from studies of electrodynamics, became the basis for the development of relativistic mechanics.

+The four-vector approach to the geometry of spacetime became the standard language for understanding relativity.
+Minkowski himself showed that the 3-space current density, j, combines with the charge density, ρ, to form a four-vector.
+The 3-space electric field, E, combines with the 3-space magnetic field, B, to create a tensor in the four-vector formalism.
+This approach makes it clear that the E and B fields transform into one another depending on the inertial frame of the observer.

-Though Minkowski took an important step for physics, Albert Einstein saw its limitation:
+Though Minkowski took an important step for physics, Albert Einstein was not initially enthusiastic.
+Minkowski's approach excluded gravitation, a problem Einstein knew needed to be included.

-At a time when Minkowski was giving the geometrical interpretation of special relativity by extending the Euclidean three-space to a quasi-Euclidean four-space that included time, Einstein was already aware that this is not valid, because it excludes the phenomenon of gravitation.
-He was still far from the study of curvilinear coordinates and Riemannian geometry, and the heavy mathematical apparatus entailed.

-For further historical information see references Galison (1979), Corry (1997) and Walter (1999).

 Causal structure

 Subdivision of Minkowski spacetime with respect to an event in four disjoint sets: the light cone, the causal future (also called the absolute future), the causal past (also called the absolute past), and elsewhere.
 The terminology is from Sard (1970), and from Causal structure.

 Where v is velocity, x, y, and z are Cartesian coordinates in 3-dimensional space, c is the constant representing the universal speed limit, and t is time, the four-dimensional vector v = (ct, x, y, z) = (ct, r) is classified according to the sign of ct − r.
 A vector is timelike if ct > r, spacelike if ct < r, and null or lightlike if ct = r.
 This can be expressed in terms of the sign of η(v, v), also called scalar product, as well, which depends on the signature.
 The classification of any vector will be the same in all frames of reference that are related by a Lorentz transformation (but not by a general Poincaré transformation because the origin may then be displaced) because of the invariance of the spacetime interval under Lorentz transformation.

-The set of all null vectors at an event of Minkowski space constitutes the light cone of that event.
+The set of all null vectors at an event of Minkowski spacetime constitutes the light cone of that event.
 Given a timelike vector v, there is a worldline of constant velocity associated with it, represented by a straight line in a Minkowski diagram.